 Metal Food Containers & Water Bottles

 To clean: Avoid using sponges while washing, as any strange smells from the sponge can transfer on to the metal.
 Instead, fill with warm water and Dish Detergent and use a Dish Brush.
 For water bottles, swish Glass & Crystal Cleaning Brush along the inside of the bottle to remove buildup.
 To avoid these items from getting damp and musky, be sure they are completely dry before sealing and storing them.
-We recommend wiping excess water with our Lint-Free Cleaning Cloth, then allowing to sit overnight.
+We recommend wiping excess water with our Lint-Free Cleaning Cloths, then allowing to sit overnight.